smeckledorfed/Recipes-Master-List/README.md

 # Recipe Websites Master List
 - This has been a long time coming!
 I've been collecting recipe websites for forever and I'm finally getting them organized.
 - Every website will be in 1-3 different sections.
 Some websites focus on more than one thing (ex. if it's Italian, vegan, & gluten-free, it will be listed in each of those sections).
-- Websites in a particular category **do not ONLY offer recipes of that kind**; that German website might have some delicious keto stuff.
+- Websites in a particular category do not ONLY offer recipes of that kind; that German website might have some delicious keto stuff.
 I don't know, I haven't looked through them all, but you can.
 Life is all about exploration.
 - If a website doesn't seem to have a particular focus on anything, it will be in the **Miscellaneous** section.
 - When it comes to which category a website is placed in, I usually go by how the About section identifies it (if they self-describe as Easy, etc).
 - These all have written recipes.
 Some may have accompanying videos, but the focus here is on text.
 - All of these websites are written in English and vary on whether they use metric vs. imperial measurements.
-- Brand websites with a recipes section have been bolded.
+- Brands have been **bolded**.
 - Please alert me if there are any dead links or a website is miscategorized!
 I will try to update as soon as I can.

 ## Budget